jherey/amazing-cabbage/src/pages/posts/intro-to-ssh.md

 ## How to get your SSH Key?

-On Mac and Linux, ssh is pre-installed into the terminal but on Windows, you'll have to install a third party ssh client like [putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
+On Mac and Linux, ssh is pre-installed into the terminal but on Windows, you'll have to install a third-party ssh client like [putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).

 To get your ssh key, open your terminal and run: